Artsy people are those that you usually see drawing, painting or doing crafty stuff (obviously). They love it so they can’t help themselves.

 It will cost you something between 37 to 49 euros (plus shipping), depending on having bricks just on one or both sides.

 Well, you have to consider this present as a must get.
-Get one for yourself (and myself!) while you’re at it.
+Get one for yourself and me, while you’re at it.

-Joking aside, a coloring book is a good way to relax and be creative at the same time.
+Joking aside, a coloring book is an excellent way to relax and be creative at the same time.
 You can consider more conventional options or choose another theme like Alice in Wonderland, Harry Potter or Doctor Who.

 You can find multiple choices at Book Depository.
 This particular one costs around 12 euros with free worldwide shipping.